 - November 2017: CBF, SELC, and 19 other organizations and individuals file a petition with FERC asking it to reconsider approval of the Atlantic Coast Pipeline.

-- December 2017: Virginia's State Water Control Board hearing asking the board to reject water quality certification.
+- December 2017: CBF speaks at Virginia's State Water Control Board hearing asking the board to reject water quality certification.
 The Board nonetheless votes to approve water quality certification for the Atlantic Coast Pipeline, but to delay its effective date until plans for addressing threats from stormwater pollution, erosion, and sediment control are reviewed and approved by the Department of Environmental Quality.

 - January 2018: CBF files an appeal of the Virginia State Water Control Board's water quality certification for the Atlantic Coast Pipeline.